Tessot/create-amplify-app-with-cdk/README.md

 cdk deploy
 ```

-For more details around how to set this project up read the blog here https://aws.amazon.com/blogs/mobile/deploying-a-static-website-with-aws-amplify-and-cdk/
+For more details on this project, read the blog here https://aws.amazon.com/blogs/mobile/deploying-a-static-website-with-aws-amplify-and-cdk/